AlonCang/Local/DarkestDark/Daily Report.md

 - During gargoyle fight: Its possible to know the names of the rooms even if you havent visited them yet.
 - Inventory: You can have negative items that get printed. if their value is lower than 0.
 - Any endgame ends in a crash.
 Make a title screen that doesnt make the console screen jump away.
-- Revisited rooms still give the initial scene.
-Causing scenes to occur an infinite amount of times.

 Sunday 03/05/2020: